-The decision to open the Ayodhya shrine was apparently taken to placate right-wing Hindu politicians who were enraged by the decision to reaffirm Muslim personal law.
+The decision to open the Ayodhya shrine was apparently taken in order to placate right-wing Hindu politicians who were enraged by the decision to reaffirm Muslim personal law.
 It opened a Pandora's box of consequences that continue to plague India today.
-The site in question contained a mosque said to have been built by the first Mughal Emperor, Babur, and hence known as the Babri Masjid (Babur's Mosque).
-Since the middle of the nineteenth century there had been riots over the site as some local Hindu groups claimed that it had once held a temple marking the birthplace of the Hindu deity Ram, and that this temple had been torn down by Babur.50 The site had been declared a disputed site and closed by the courts since 1949, and had excited little attention in the interim despite efforts by the VHP to politicize it.
-In 1988, under Advani's leadership the BJP decided to champion the demand for the construction of a temple on the site-dubbed Ramjanmabhoomi or "birthplace of Ram" by the movement-and launched a nationwide movement in support of it.
-The broadcast of the Ramayana, the Hindu epic depicting Ram's life, undoubtedly helped create a broad constituency for the movement-though not necessarily a deep one-and Advani toured the country dressed as Ram in a car altered to resemble an ancient chariot.
-In 1989, however, the BJP suspended the movement to conclude electoral alliances with the Janata Dal.
-51
+The site in question contained a mosque said to have built by the first Mughal Emperor, Babur, and hence known as the Babri Masjid (Babur's Mosque).
+Since the middle of the 19th century there had been riots over the site as some local Hindu groups claimed that it had once held a temple marking the birthplace of the Hindu deity Ram, and that this temple had been torn down by Babur.
+The site had been declared a disputed site and closed by the courts since 1949, and had excited little attention in the interim despite efforts by the VHP to politicize it.
+In 1988, under Advani's leadership the BJP decided to champion the demand for the construction of a temple on the site - dubbed Ramjanmabhoomi or "birthplace of Ram" by the movement -- and launched a nationwide movement in support of it.
+The broadcast of the movement - though not necessarily a deep one -- and Advani toured the country dressed as Ram in a car altered to resemble an ancient chariot.
+In 1989, however, the BJP suspended the movement in order to conclude electoral alliances with the Janata Dal.

-The Janata Dal was formed when the Janata Party (or what was left of it) merged with the Lok Dal52 and a breakaway faction of the Congress led by Rajiv Gandhi's former finance minister, V.P.
+The Janata Dal was formed when the Janata Party (or what was left of it) merged with two factions of the Lok Dal and a breakaway faction of the Congress led by Rajiv Gandhi's former finance minister, V.P.
 Singh.
 The Janata Dal struck separate deals with the BJP, the two communist parties, and various regional parties to ensure that the vote against Congress was united in as many parliamentary constituencies as possible.
-During the 1989 elections, the campaign focused on the corruption of the Gandhi government and a Janata Dal promise to waive
+During the 1989 elections, the campaign focused on the corruption of the Gandhi government and a Janata Dal promise to waive loans owed by farmers to government-owned banks.
+These were also the issues the BJP ran on.
+The election saw the Congress party drop to its second lowest seat tally since independence but, with 197 seats in the lower house of parliament, remain the largest party in the country.
+The Janata Dal emerged as the second largest party with 143 seats followed by the BJP with 86 and the two communist parties at around fifty.